multihack/multihack-vscode/README.md

 2. Run the "Join or Leave Room" command.
 3. Enter the same room ID as your team, and an optional nickname.
 4. Your code is now being synced!

+## Installation

+Due to a bug in VSCode Extension packager, you will need to manually provide an Electron binary.

+Go to `%USERPROFILE%\.vscode\extensions\rationalcoding.multihack-vscode-1.2.3\node_modules\electron\dist` or `/User/.vscode/extensions/rationalcoding.multihack-vscode-1.2.3/node_modules/electron/dist` and drop an Electron binary there.

+Please convince Microsoft to properly support P2P extensions [by +1'ing this issue](https://github.com/Microsoft/vscode/issues/25172).

 ## Fetch Code